-When we first met young Amir*, a refugee from Mynamar, he was traumatized, poorly educated and struggling to find his place in his new country, India.
+When our partners first met young Amir*, a refugee from Mynamar, he was traumatized, poorly educated and struggling to find his place in his new country, India.
 A group of compassionate Rohingya families had taken him in, caring for his physical needs, offering him food and shelter, despite their own destitution.
-As we were asking more question about the boy’s life and plans, they were helplessly shrugging their shoulders.
+As our partners asked more question about the boy’s life and plans, they were helplessly shrugging their shoulders.
 Without the constant support of family, few refugee children had a chance at a good future.

-We knew that helping Amir would take a long-term, focused effort, as well as a number of services.
-After an initial assessment, we decided to focus on three areas where he needed the most support: psychological counseling, education and legal support, services provided at our Center for Children and Families in Delhi.
+Our partners knew that helping Amir would take a long-term, focused effort, as well as a number of services.
+After an initial assessment, our partners decided to focus on three areas where he needed the most support: psychological counseling, education and legal support, services provided at a Center for Children and Families in Delhi.

 Seared into Amir’s memories were images of butchered people and his village on fire as his family fled with all their belongings.
 Now that they had spent all their savings and were in jail in a foreign country, Amir rarely visited with them.
 The teenager struggled with being so far from them, 1200 km / 745 miles away, and frequently asked what kind of mistakes did they commit to now be faced with such a harsh life?

 To help Amir overcome serious psychological and emotional problems, partner staff provided regular counseling sessions and monitored his progress.
 They also involved him in group activities to offer him more social interaction and fun activities with peers.

 At 16 years old, Amir had not received any formal education since the 4th grade.
 He has shown a zealousness for learning as he understood the value of education and how illiteracy has held him back.
 He once was prevented from seeing his mother in prison because he was unable to fill out an application form.